can3p/cl-journal/README.md

 * Create posts as simple markdown files
 * Privacy, Tags, Music, Location and Mood fields are supported
 * Links to files in the repo resolve to links to relevant posts in the blog
+* Update/removal of posts is supported when relevant file is modified/removed

 ## Install